crmpicco/pcpp1/coding-conventions.md

     pass
 ```

 Strings - single-quoted strings and double-quoted strings are the same in Python.
-When a string contains single or double quote characters use the other one to avoid backslashes in the string.
+When a string contains single or double quote characters, use the other one to avoid backslashes in the string.
 ```python
 name = "Stéphane Guivarc'h"  # :white_check_mark: No need for backslash comment = 'He said, "Hello Hello!"'  # :white_check_mark: No need for backslash